RKSRTX76/Cinemax/README.md

 ## Contributions
 We welcome your contributions!
 Whether it's fixing a bug, adding a feature, or improving the documentation, your participation is valued.
 Join the community!

-## Acknowledgments
-Special thanks to the open-source community for their valuable contributions and support.